paride/CopperPDF/README.md

 ## Contributions

 Pull requests are welcome.
 Please don't submit feature requests if you're not willing to contribute with code; I'm not an Android developer, so I won't implement them.
-Do not rip off non-free code from Copperhead's repository: this fork is about freedom, not about features.
+Do not rip off non-free code from Copperhead's repository.
+The licenses are not compatible, so new features have to be written from scratch.